apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 addresses for the VPC Network address space.
 You specify this set of addresses in the form of a Classless Inter-Domain Routing (CIDR) block.

 #.
-Log in to the CloudStack UI as an administrator or end user.
+Log in to the CloudStack UI as an administrator or end User.

 #.
 In the left navigation, choose Network.